WOAH Collaborating Centre for Epidemiology, Training and Control of Emerging Avian Diseases

-The Collaborating centre has been established by OIE in 2007, and it carries out training and research activities on the epidemiology and control of emerging infectious diseases in wild and domestic bird populations.
+The Collaborating Centre has been established by the World Organisation for Animal Health (WOAH) in 2007, and it carries out training and research activities on the epidemiology and control of emerging infectious diseases in wild and domestic bird populations.

-- Strengthening the international network of clearly identified expertise in other OIE Collaborating Centres designated for the same speciality, in order to develop a standard for the zoning geographical component.
+- Strengthening the international network of clearly identified expertise in other WOAH Collaborating Centres designated for the same speciality, in order to develop a standard for the zoning geographical component.

 - Providing a more balanced distribution of advanced expertise, allowing more Countries to access high quality knowledge of epidemiology of emerging infectious diseases and of GIS tools in animal disease response through the organisation and implementation of twinning projects and international workshops.